arclabs561/runctl/docs/IMPLEMENTATION_GAPS.md

 # Implementation Gaps Analysis

-## What Reference Repos Do vs What trainctl Has
+## What Reference Repos Do vs What runctl Has

 ### ✅ Already Implemented